lafeber/basecoat-rb/README.md

-# All of the shadcn/ui styling, all of the Rails power, no React
+# Basecoat powered views for Rails

-This gem provides you with amazing frontend based on [Basecoat CSS](https://basecoatui.com).
+This gem provides you with amazing layouts, scaffolds, views and partials based on [Basecoat UI](https://basecoatui.com).
 It is especially powerful for admin applications with a lot of CRUD actions.

-Experience beautiful Rails scaffolds, pages for authentication and Devise, and pagy styling.
+Beautiful responsive, dark & light mode Rails scaffolds, pages for authentication and Devise, and pagy styling.
-All responsive, all dark & light mode.
-See all the features below.

 ## Why?

-There is a new default component library for the web; it's called shadcn.
-As a developer you are standing on the shoulders of a giant with every component they provide.
-However... in many (most?) applications you don't need complicated components - e.g. an input field can just be a html tag, not a separate component with its own shadow DOM.
+Shadcn has quickly the default ui for the web.
+However, we don't need /really/ the all the React components.

-This is where basecoat-css comes in.
+This is where basecoat-ui comes in.
+The reason why I chose basecoat is because it combines tailwind with clean css classes (like daisy-ui).

-You can still include complicated shadcn React components if you need them, but most of your application is just the simple rails views, leveraging the power of Rails.
+You can combine it with https://railsblocks.com/ or

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile in the development group:

 ```ruby
 gem 'basecoat'